 |If you have any queries about University risk management or the University's Strategic Risk Register, please contact Iain Grant.|

-The role of the Audit Committee; internal and external audit
+The role of the Audit and Risk Committee; internal and external audit

-It is a Scottish Funding Council (SFC) requirement that all Higher Education institutions in Scotland appoint an Audit Committee.
+It is a Scottish Funding Council (SFC) requirement that all Higher Education institutions in Scotland appoint an Audit and Risk Committee.

-The role of the Audit Committee is to oversee the effectiveness of the University’s, risk management, control and governance arrangements and to provide assurance to the SFC that the institution has arrangements in place to promote economy, efficiency and effectiveness in the conduct of all aspects of its business.
+The role of the Audit and Risk Committee is to oversee the effectiveness of the University’s risk management, control and governance arrangements and to provide assurance to the SFC that the institution has arrangements in place to promote economy, efficiency and effectiveness in the conduct of all aspects of its business.

 To ensure objectivity, the University outsources its Internal Audit function and these services are currently provided by PricewaterhouseCoopers.

-Further details are available from the Clerk to the Audit Committee Ruth MacLure, who coordinates the Internal Audit Plan on behalf of the University.
+Further details are available from the Clerk to the Audit and Risk Committee Ruth MacLure, who coordinates the Internal Audit Plan on behalf of the University.

 External audit services are currently provided to the University by KPMG.